hargurjeet/Portfolio-Projects/README.md

 		- Submitted this model to Kaggle Competetion scoring in top 10 percent at the leaderbord.

 	- Abalone Dataset ([<img src="https://img.icons8.com/fluency/48/000000/code.png"/>](https://nbviewer.jupyter.org/github/hargurjeet/MachineLearning/blob/Abalone-Dataset/Abalone_Dataset_Analysis.ipynb))
-		- A regression model to predict the age of abalone on the given objective measures.
+		- Business case - Predicting the age of abalone on the given physical measures.
+		- The dataset have over 4000 observation along with 8 features.
+		- Build pipeline, implemented StandardScaler and One-Hote encoding for numberical and categorical columns.
+		- Model Implemented - Linear regression, Decision Tree and Random forest.
+Evluation matrix - RMSE score.
+		- Hyperparamter tuing using grid search CV.

 	- Bank Note Dateset([<img src="https://img.icons8.com/fluency/48/000000/code.png"/>](https://nbviewer.jupyter.org/github/hargurjeet/MachineLearning/blob/Bank-Note-Dataset/Bank_Note_Analysis.ipynb))
 		- The Banknote Dataset involves predicting whether a given banknote is authentic given a number of measures taken from a photograph.It is a binary (2-class) classification problem.
 The number of observations for each class is not balanced.
 There are 1,372 observations with 4 input variables and 1 output variable.